 As a supplier of benchtops in Perth, I am often asked which the better option is.
 And I’m sure you’re thinking the same question, so I’ll shed some light on this today.

-At Ross’s Discount Home Centre, we offer an extensive selection of high grade stone benchtops in Perth.
+At Ross’s Discount Home Centre, we offer an extensive selection of high-grade stone benchtops in Perth.
 Our stone benchtops are perfect for use in kitchens and bathrooms.
-They require minimal joints, are hygienic and boast of anti-bacterial properties.
+They require minimal joints, are hygienic and boast anti-bacterial properties.

 However, there are certain drawbacks associated with stone benchtops.
 First of all, they are far more expensive than laminate benchtops.
 Furthermore, if a stone benchtop gets even slightly damaged, it is impossible to repair and must be replaced.
 Also, every slab of stone is unique, so combining multiple slabs will result in a benchtop with different patterns.

 Conversely, laminate benchtops do offer some benefits over their stone counterparts.
-Firstly, they are available in a choice of unlimited patterns and colours and they can mimic the appearance of stone – at a fraction of the cost.
-Although not popular, they can also be used for splashbacks, eliminating the need of wall tiles.
-And while high quality laminate benchtops are built to last, they will only last for a maximum of 20 years.
+Firstly, they are available in a choice of unlimited patterns and colours, and they can mimic the appearance of stone – at a fraction of the cost.
+Although not widespread, they can also be used for splashbacks, eliminating the need for wall tiles.
+And while high-quality laminate benchtops are built to last, they will only last for a maximum of 20 years.

 Here’s an expert quote which I completely agree with – “Stone is always nice to have, but if you don’t have the budget, there are some great laminate bench top options.” – Fei Chui, Registered Architect, ClarkeHopkinsClarke.

 Whatever your choice may be, you’ll find an extensive selection of stone and laminate benchtops in Perth at Ross’s Discount Home Centre.
-So, come and see us in Guildford or check out or range of benchtops online.
+So, come in and see us in Guildford or check out our range of benchtops online.